-Part 1b Cohort A - Dose Expansion
+Part A Monotherapy - Phase 1b - Dose Expansion

-The primary objective of Cohort A is to further evaluate the safety, tolerability, pharmacokinetics, and preliminary antitumor activity (as measured by changes in tumor burden measured by imaging and changes in PSA levels over time) of EPI-7386 at 600 mg BID and 600 mg QD in a patient population enrolled under eligibility criteria similar to the one adopted for the Phase 1a with the exception of prior chemotherapy (not allowed for patients enrolled in this cohort).
-Patients will receive EPI-7386 combined with apalutamide after the initial 12 week window.
+The primary objective of Phase 1b is to further evaluate the safety, tolerability, pharmacokinetics, and preliminary antitumor activity (as measured by changes in tumor burden measured by imaging and changes in PSA levels over time) of EPI-7386 at 600 mg BID and 600 mg QD in a patient population enrolled under eligibility criteria similar to the one adopted for the Phase 1a with a focus on chemo-naïve mCRPC patients whose diseases have progressed after two lines of treatment including at least one line of second-generation antiandrogens.
+The 600 mg BID cohort of 12 patients has been fully enrolled and the 600 mg QD cohort of 12 patients is enrolling.